SGLang Native APIs#

 [ ]:

-reranker_process, port = launch_server_cmd(
+reranker_process, port = launch_server_cmd("""

 python3 -m sglang.launch_server --model-path BAAI/bge-reranker-v2-m3 \